YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 ---
-## Note-1: Projectivity criteria for Kahler morphism
+## Note-1: Projectivity criteria for the Kahler morphism
 ---

 This time we will study the paper [Projectivity criteria for Kahler morphism](https://arxiv.org/abs/2404.13927).
-And some projective morphism occurs in the Kahler minimal model program.